The Bending of Light

 Starting with a fresh aluminum sheet and power tools, I created an organic pattern of grinds as the background for my artwork.
 Next, I cut the outside shape out with a power grinder, diamond-tip blades, and small files.

 Initially, I had intended to base-coat and paint the figure as an airbrush painting to look like melted metal.
 Had I gone that route, this artwork would have been done ages ago and would have been a beautiful piece.
 But, instead, I was inspired.
 Not that I wasn’t already, but for one reason or another, I got wild hair to scratch the metal to create my figure instead of simply painting her over the grinds.
 Michelangelo is credited for having once said, “Every block of stone has a statue inside, and it is the task of the sculptor to discover it.“ So I thought maybe that is true of metal, too, even if it is only one-sixteenth inch thick.

 That’s when it happened.
 That’s when I decided to sand past miles of grinding to discover the muse within.
 That is also when this artwork became eternal.

 Recently, my friend Bonzai Caruso stopped by with a delicious bottle of wine.
 Bonzai is a music guy.
-My walls bling with metal nudes, while his are lined with golden records to compliment his Grammys (ahem).
-We’ve been chatting about creating a tune complimenting the artwork, so Bonzai expressed that he wanted to see ETERNAL firsthand.
+My walls bling with metal nudes, while he is lined with golden records to compliment his Grammys (ahem).
+We’ve been chatting about creating a tune complimenting the artwork, so Bonzai said he wanted to see ETERNAL firsthand.
 We talked about my art’s vibe, the resonating tone of metal, and the message that ETERNAL is about.
 He just kept tapping on the metal.
-Bonzai loves sound, and I’m excited to put together a video to share of the art in process with his original tune.
+Bonzai loves sound, and I’m excited to create a video to share the art in process with his original tune.

 Until then, Cheers!